ramenengine/afkit/ans.md

 ## roger.f

 Selected words are explained here.
-The rest should be self-explanatory from the source. (roger.f)
+The rest should be self-explanatory from the source.

 ```
 : @+  ( a -- a+4 n )  fetch and increment